Sh0ckFR/DataTranscripters/README.md

 The DataTranscripters could be only one letter or multiple letters if necessary (you want do translate a guinea pig, the letters could be 'GP' for Guinea Pig, it doesn't matter, the most important thing is to preserve a common and (international) langage to stock the data.

+DataTranscripters could be used to translate the data between 2 databases or just to got an human version of the stored data.

-I hope you like this theory, if you are interested, just share this github and talk about that around you.
+I hope you liked this theory, if you are interested, just share this github and talk about that around you.